MacLaren Hall Sex Abuse in Los Angeles

 HOW COMMON WAS SEX ABUSE AT MACLAREN HALL?

 Fellow survivors created and dedicated the website MacLaren Hall Survivors to “healing, renewal, reconciliation, [and] justice.”
 It provides first-hand accounts from former Mac Hall residents, including:

 Recent MacLaren Hall Sex Abuse Cases

-The 2002 lawsuit by ACLU was only the start of legal troubles for Los Angeles County.
+The 2002 lawsuit by the ACLU was only the start of legal troubles for Los Angeles County.
 Recently, survivors are initiating their own cases to speak out about their injustices.
 For example, a 15-year-old girl from El Monte suffered sexual abuse from her mother and four men living in the house.
-Her lawsuit alleged that two social workers for the county Department of Children and Family Services (DCF) had reasonable suspicions that she had been sexually assaulted but did not inform the appropriate authorities.
+Her lawsuit alleged that two social workers from the county Department of Children and Family Services (DCF) had reasonable suspicions that she had been sexually assaulted but did not inform the appropriate authorities.
 Her lawsuit ended favorably, with a $20.6 million award from Los Angeles County.

 Can you hold Los Angeles County liable for sexual abuse at MacLaren Hall?

 Negligent Hiring and Supervision

 Los Angeles County, as the employer, knew or should have known that Mac Hall staff members were a risk to the residents at the facility.
 The county may be responsible for sexual abuse that occurred at the hands of Mac Hall employees if one or more of the following applies: